|

 Program 4: "Still Tongue Mek A Wise Head"

-Lecture which discusses Gullah Women as history/culture bearers
+Lecture on Gullah Women as history/culture bearers and story tellers

 Program 8: "Meetin' Unda Da Tree"